ghzeni/blockgame-guide/README.md

 ===================
    -Important Stuff-
 ===================
-BlockGame has a lot of mechanics that are different from base Minecraft that you should be aware of, so read carefully!
+Blockgame has a lot of mechanics that are different from base Minecraft that you should be aware of, so read carefully!

 >Nether Portals
 When you take a Nether Portal in Myrkheim, you'll be